canonical/nginx-ingress-integrator-operator/docs/how-to/index.rst

 =============

-The following guides cover key processes and common tasks for managing and using the nginx ingress integrator operator charm.
+The following guides cover key processes and common tasks for managing and using the NGINX ingress integrator operator charm.

 .. vale Canonical.013-Spell-out-numbers-below-10 = NO
 .. vale Canonical.500-Repeated-words = NO